The most interesting facts about Singapore, from the world’s tallest indoor waterfall to the founding of World Toilet Day.

 26. Singapore calls itself the Garden City and has stated its intention to become the “world’s greenest city” through a number of initiatives which include expanding its green spaces and insisting that developments must include plant life such as green roofs, vertical gardens and verdant walls.

-27. Singapore has the world’s second-lowest fertility rate with just 1.1 children born per woman on average.
+27. Singapore has the world’s second-lowest fertility rate, with 0.97 children born per woman on average.

 28. Singapore has the world’s joint-most powerful passport.
 Along with the Japanese, the Singaporean passport can easily access 192 destinations.